 In the back, leg and shoulder room is much improved over the model it replaces – the increase in wheelbase length means the Forester will fit four in superb comfort and five occupants with a little bit of squeezing.
 The Honda-CR-V manages a tinge more space ‘width-wise’, but the Forester allows for more stretching of your legs at the back, and better all-round than in the Mazda CX-5.

-The rear seats offered adequate padding and softness over the long driving stints we sat through, my only bugbear was with the front seats – there is too much lower lumbar padding, hence your back is always slightly curved which may cause some discomfort for taller occupants after a long journey.
+The rear seats offered adequate padding and softness over the long driving stints we sat through, my only bugbear was with the front seats – there too much lower lumbar padding and the lower regions, hence your back is always slightly arced which may cause some discomfort for taller occupants after a long journey.

 Given most of our drive time was spent travelling on highways and smaller city roads and slow-ish convoy speeds no less, there was little chance to test the superb all-wheel drive traction and power of the 2.0-litre Boxer engine.

-With that said, in rainy conditions, the Forester proves to be among the most planted SUVs I have ever driven.
-For comparison, there’s more poise than in the Mitsubishi Outlander and dare I say it, a tad more than in the CR-V (2WD).
+With that said, in rainy conditions, the Forester proves to be among the most surefooted SUVs I have ever driven.
+For comparison, there’s more poise than in the Mitsubishi Outlander and dare I say it, a tad more than the CR-V (2WD).

 The steering is nicely weighted and pleasantly accurate, therefore, there is always an assuring feeling that you can point the Forester exactly where you want, and flow through a corner, or slightly bumpy high-speed section with no drama whatsoever.
 The CX-5 is still my benchmark in terms of handling precision, but the Forester is no slouch either, and as I suspect, the Forester gets better the harder you drive.

 The suspension setup of Forester is another strong point of its overall package.
-Given the sublime body rigidity – the chassis and suspension are able to soak bumps and undulations with aplomb.
+Given the sublime body rigidity – the chassis and suspension is able to soak bumps and undulations with aplomb.
 Primary and secondary ride quality is also much improved over its predecessor because the tyres rarely get unsettled by larger bumps and potholes.
-During enthusiastic driving, the dampers also load up well to return great mechanical grip.
+During enthusiastic driving, the dampers also load up well to return a surefooted ride and great mechanical grip.

 But it must be said, the aspect I found most impressive about the new Forester’s drivetrain is its fuel efficiency – for the most part, Boxer engines are lauded for their lightweight construction, compact proportions and a unique sound, but rarely ever for good fuel economy.
 During the drive, the vast majority of drivers managed to achieve between 5.5- to 7.0-litres/100 km with very conservative driving, the best recorded around 5.2-litres/100km, which is great even for a hybrid sedan, let alone a naturally-aspirated 2.0-litre AWD SUV.